Skip to main content

 Women & Minority Business Enterprise Program

 The firm has developed a program that offers our attorneys the ability to support and represent emerging women and minority business enterprises at a reduced fee.
-Our Women & Minority Business Enterprise Program is designed to attract and retain diverse clients to the firm and to assist our attorneys who have strong connections with diverse clients in the development of their business.
+Our Women & Minority Business Enterprise Program is designed to attract and retain diverse clients to the firm and to assist our attorneys who have strong connections with diverse clients in the development of their businesses.

 Billable-Hour Credit